Division of Behavioral and Cognitive Sciences

-As specified in the Geography and Spatial Sciences Program strategic plan, the goals of the NSF Geography and Spatial Sciences (GSS) Program are:
+As specified in the Geography and Spatial Sciences Program strategic plan, the mission of the NSF Geography and Spatial Sciences (GSS) Program is to promote:

-- To promote scientific research in geography and the spatial sciences that advances theory and basic understanding and that addresses the challenges facing society.
+- Basic scientific research in geography and spatial science that advances theory, fundamental understanding, and scientific approaches and addresses the challenges facing society.

-- To promote education and training of geographers and spatial scientists in order to enhance the capabilities of current and future generations of researchers.
+- The education and training of geographers and spatial scientists in order to enhance the capabilities of current and future generations of researchers.

 GSS provides support through a number of different funding mechanisms:

 - Awards for conferences, group travel, and community-development activities

 - Rapid-response research (RAPID) awards.